fkasler/dolos_cloak/README.md

 dhclient usbnet0
 ```

-* Run the install script to get all the dependencies and make the Odroid performs the MitM on boot by default:
+* Run the install script to get all the dependencies and set the Odroid to perform the MitM on boot by default.
+Keep in mind that this will make drastic changes to the device's network settings and disable Network Manager.
+You may want to download any additional tools before this step:

 ```
 cd setup